nilostolte/MicroVBA-PowerPoint/README.md

 What completes the use of MicroVBA are **convertions from other vector formats**.
 This has already been accoplished by a modification of FreeHEP project that generates a MicroVBA file from whatever a Java program shows.
 Even though this looks more like a programmer's solution, that is not really the case because the Java vector information can be stored in a file using an intermediate file format.
 This file can be read and the program can than convert the information into MicroVBA.

-## Understanding PowerPoint Internal Path Representation.
+## Understanding PowerPoint Internal Path Representation

 In this exposition the following snippet is used as a macro in the file [PPTPathAnalysis.pptm](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/PPTPathAnalysis.pptm):